marmelab/sg/README.md

 ### take

-Wait for event sent by put and return its payload
+Waits for event sent by put and return its payload

 ```js
 const payload = yield take('my event'); // { payload: data }